TsekNet/website/blog/_posts/2020-08-28-psprofile.md

 ---

+This is where I tell you to be sure you're aware of what you're downloading from the internet.
+You can view the source on GitHub and inspect the code prior to downloading/executing anything described in this post.
+I do eventually plan on making my profile a signed PowerShell module to make it easier to download and distribute.
+{:.warning}

 If you want to just get started with copying my homework run the following command in PowerShell as administrator: